hexxondiv/olivia-products/DEPLOYMENT.md

 # Deployment Guide for celineolivia.com

-This guide will help you deploy the Olivia Products application to a shared hosting server.
+This guide will help you deploy the Olivia Industries Ltd application to a shared hosting server.

 ## Prerequisites